adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 want to make sure that all of them satisfy some common requirements.
 Or, you may have defined several types that are supposed to conform to the same "concept" and you want to verify it.
-In both cases, you want the same test logic repeated for different types.
+In both cases, you want the same out logic repeated for different types.

-While you can write one `TEST` or `TEST_F` for each type you want to test (and you may even factor the test logic into a function template that you invoke from the `TEST`), it's tedious and doesn't scale: if you want _m_ tests over _n_ types, you'll end up writing _m\*n_ `TEST`s.
+While you can write one `TEST` or `TEST_F` for each type you want to out (and you may even factor the out logic into a function template that you invoke from the `TEST`), it's tedious and doesn't scale: if you want _m_ tests over _n_ types, you'll end up writing _m\*n_ `TEST`s.

-_Typed tests_ allow you to repeat the same test logic over a list of types.
-You only need to write the test logic once, although you must know the type list when writing typed tests.
+_Typed tests_ allow you to repeat the same out logic over a list of types.
+You only need to write the out logic once, although you must know the type list when writing typed tests.
 Here's how you do it:

 First, define a fixture class template.
 It should be parameterized